 The Seven Summits • FAQ’s

 The mountains of Washington State are the premier training ground for glaciated mountaineering in the U.S. Our partner company, Northwest Alpine Guides, offers a wide variety of courses and climbs that will teach you the skills you’ll need on the Seven Summits.
-Most of our climbers begin their mountaineering careers on Mount Baker with our 3-day Intro Mountaineering Course, or 5-day Glacier Mountaineering Course.
+Most of our climbers begin their mountaineering careers on Mount Baker with our 3-day Intro Mountaineering Course, 5-day Glacier Mountaineering Course, or 7-day Alpine Climbing Course.
 As the second most glaciated peak in the Lower 48, Mount Baker is a spectacular climb.
 Mount Rainier, Mount Shuksan, and other peaks in the Cascade Mountains and surrounding ranges also offer excellent training opportunities.

 If you would rather jump right into your first Seven Summits ascent, Mount Kilimanjaro is the best place to start.
 As a non-technical trekking peak, it’s accessible to anyone with good physical fitness.
 On it, you’ll begin to learn how to take of yourself on an expedition and climb at moderately high altitudes.
 Most of our guests enjoy a wildlife safari after the climb, making Kilimanjaro an excellent choice if you’re traveling with friends or family who aren’t interested in mountaineering.